winterdharma/DharmaPearls/01_agama/dirgha/DA_7.md

 The priest replied, “They couldn’t!”

 19\.
 Kāśyapa continued, “The same type of person exists in the present world, but they aren’t released.
 How could your friend who had done the ten evil deeds return?
 He surely went to Hell when his body broke up and his life ended.
-The demons in Hell have no mercy.
+The demons in hell have no mercy.
 They’re inhuman, and the dead are born in a different world.
 Suppose someone spoke to those demons of Hell with gentle words, ‘Please let me go for a little while to return to the world and say farewell to my friend.
 I’ll return after I’m done.’
 Would they release him?”
 {:#p19}

 The priest answered, “They couldn’t!”